 Good practices support the values voiced in the University of Tartu strategic plan and the regulations provided in the bylaws, complying with good practices also assures that the university’s work environment corresponds to international academic standards.
-The compilation of several good practices which are important in the university’s work continues in the 2016/2017 academic year.
+Over the recent years, the University of Tartu has prepared good practices in several areas.

-Proceeding from the university’s main activity—studies and research—the university has recently focused mainly on good academic practice.
-The preparation of good academic practice is coordinated by Academic Secretary Andres Soosaar.
+Proceeding from the university’s main activity—studies and research—the university has recently focused mainly on good academic practice:

 - At the initiative of the Student Council, the good practice of learning was completed.

 - Following extensive discussions, the good practice of teaching was completed.

 - Already at the end of 2014 the university senate approved the good practice of doctoral studies.

 The code of conduct for research integrity is being prepared under the lead of the Head of Centre for Ethics Professor Margit Sutrop.
 The Estonian “Code of Conduct for Research Integrity” is now available for public discussion and University of Tartu is awaiting feedback for it until 1 October 2017.
 This document is expected to be signed together with other universities in the autumn semester of the 2017/2018 academic year.

 In March 2017, the university senate approved the good practice of leadership.
 The principles included in this document are reviewed in every five years.
 However, the Human Resources Office asks all employees to constantly provide good examples that represent certain management principles.